Are You Working With A Sociopath?

 Most people believe that sociopaths are dangerous criminals, and while that may be true, there are many sociopaths who are not.
 You may not realize this, but you probably are working with one.
 While a licensed professional can truly diagnose this disorder, the following are characteristics of a sociopath at work:

 Sociopaths are just like you or I. They blend in and are very friendly, charismatic, and dynamic.
 They are great communicators and rarely are lost for words.
 They disguise themselves behind their charm to get what they want.

 They are great con artists, and because of their gift of gab, they get their own way.
 Be wary of co-workers who like to hear themselves talk and try to use charm to get what they want.

 2. Has A Sense of Entitlement

-At work, this means that nothing will stop him or her to get what he or she wants.
-These are individuals that are persistent and when they want an answer to a question that he or she has, he or she will call you, instant message you, or come to your desk just because they feel you owe an immediate answer.
+At work, this means that nothing will stop a psychopath from getting what he or she wants.
+These individuals are persistent, and when they want an answer to a question that he or she has, he or she will call you, instant message you, or come to your desk just because they feel like you owe an immediate answer.
 So stand back, if you happen to be in their way.

 3. Doesn’t Know How to Empathize

-Sociopaths find it difficult to understand other people’s emotions because they are incapable of experiencing guilt, shame, or even love.
-So don’t expect to ever get an apology from this person.
-If you do get an apology be wary because they are manipulating you.
+If you do get an apology, be wary, because they are manipulating you.
 Always remember they only care about themselves.
 You are a means to an end.